elsteveogrande/hdmi2350/README.md

 In general, I want an application and mini-SDK that is small, well-commented, and easy to understand, hopefully so others can enjoy digging into the RP2350.

+My thoughts about the Pico SDK: if you're building Pico code for any serious reason then that SDK is probablt the way to go.
+It makes certain things easy and mostly shields you from the grittiest details like addresses, registers' bits, compiler flags, memory layout; and it's actually supported by Raspberry Pi and a community of many professionals and hobbyists.
+On the other hand, I like those weird things like memory layout, registers, and so on; I enjoy getting into _those particular_ weeds so I went this direction instead.

 # Limitations